kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/03-server-side-graphql/03-graphql-yoga-server-setup.md

 * We use `cors` because we only want this `endpoint` to be visited from our approved URLs
     - You definitely want to make sure the public can't hit your endpoints from anywhere
-    - You only want your website from hitting that
+    - Only want your website is allowed to hit that endpoint
     - We have a `FRONTEND_URL` pointing to `http://localhost:7777`
-    - And we tell `cors` that only our frontend can access our backend
+    - And we tell `cors` that **only our frontend can access our backend**
 * If you view the frontend folder and see it's `package.json` you will see

 `frontend/package.json`